-- 11.32 The above analysis indicates that the Preferred Option emerging from the benefits and risk analysis is Option D being the Waterfront and, whilst this Option does not offer the lowest NPV it does deliver significantly greater value in comparison to other options in cost benefit terms. - 11.33 The option is also considered to be the most robust as, again in cost benefit terms, it would take a significant change in the benefit / risk or NPV of its nearest option to replace it.

-- 11.34 Finally the Option is considered to be robust in that it remains the preferred Option in all but the severest circumstances where all external sensitivities would have to apply for it to be replaced by another Option. - 11.35 On this basis Option D being 100% new build at the Waterfront is considered to be the Preferred Option. - 11.36 As a result of the above it is recommended that this option proceeds to detailed design so that: - The detailed departmental design can be undertaken alongside the completion of the Acute Services Strategy and service delivery plans.
+- 12.38 The above analysis indicates that the Preferred Option emerging from the benefits and risk analysis is Option E being People's Park which offers the lowest NPV and delivers significantly greater value in comparison to other options in cost benefit terms. - 12.39 It is also clear from the above that in the worst case where all sensitivity elements occur then the preferred option would remain as Option E being 100% New Build at People's Park. - 12.40 The option is also considered to be the most robust as, again in cost benefit terms, it would take a significant change in the benefit / risk or NPV of its nearest option to replace it. - 12.41 On this basis Option E being 100% new build at People's Park is considered to be the Preferred Option. - 12.42 As a result of the above it is recommended that this option proceeds to detailed design so that: - The detailed departmental design can be undertaken alongside the completion of the Acute Services Strategy and service delivery plans.
 This will ensure that design and clinical service planning are fully integrated; - High level benefits can be developed into a full costed benefit delivery plan enabling it to be managed by the hospital as part of the delivery process.
-This will reflect the benefits realisation expectations of the Outline and Full Business case guidance and will enable the hospital to accurately quantify and manage the delivery of planned quality benefits and revenue savings; - Detailed construction risk appraisal can be completed to develop and improve the mitigation measures needed to optimise the design.
-This will also allow Optimism Bias provisions to be revisited and potentially reduce the overall capital cost of the project; - Delay in the delivery of pre-construction work and consequential inflation is avoided.
+This will reflect the benefits realisation expectations of the Outline and Full Business case guidance and will enable the hospital to accurately quantify and manage the delivery of planned quality benefits and revenue savings;

+- Detailed construction risk appraisal can be completed to develop and improve the mitigation measures needed to optimise the design.
+This will also allow Optimism Bias provisions to be revisited and potentially reduce the overall capital cost of the project; - Delay in the delivery of pre-construction work and consequential inflation is avoided. - The status of Option E as the best performing site is retested once the final cost of the acquisition of People's Park is known.

-12 Part D - Rejected variant proposals
+13 Part D - Rejected variant proposals

-- 12.1 The proposed solutions outlined and evaluated in Part B of this report were developed by the technical team following a review of a number of possible solutions at each of the proposed sites. - 12.2 These were developed to the extent where their relative merits and risks could be assessed to the extent needed to be able to identify both their viability and their potential to deliver high quality cost effective solutions. - 12.3 A summary of the considered options is set out below with drawn details included in appendix 32
+- 13.1 The proposed solutions outlined and evaluated in Part B of this report were developed by the technical team following a review of a number of possible solutions at each of the proposed sites. - 13.2 These were developed to the extent where their relative merits and risks could be assessed to the extent needed to be able to identify both their viability and their potential to deliver high quality cost effective solutions. - 13.3 A summary of the considered options is set out below with drawn details included in appendix 32